I’ve been lax in maintaining this blog during the last two years; an update is long overdue. So, what have I been up to?

 - Guiding departments through site redesign projects

-- Implementing responsive page layouts, particularly with Bootstrap
+- Implementing responsive page layouts using Bootstrap

 - Refactoring custom page layouts and functionality to take advantage of modern web standards